Hoa Vo is a graduate student in applied human development and family sciences (AHDFS) from DeKalb, IL

 What did you want to be when you were growing up?
 Are you pursuing that as a major, or have you taken another path?

-As a kid, I wanted to become a dolphin trainer or an actress.
-At one point, I even wanted to become a marketer.
-People can be drawn in many different directions, but those aren’t the routes I am taking now.
-I decided to take a different path because my personal experiences altered my perspective and interests.
+As a child, I wanted to be a dolphin trainer, actress and marketer.
+People are drawn to different directions, but those are not the route I am taking now.
+I decided to take a different path because my experiences altered my perspective and interests.

 What is your major (and/or minor) and why did you decide on this course of study?